AjjMC/Void-Chains/README.md

 Instructions:

-* Open the "PLAY" menu
+* Open the "Play" menu
 * Adjust the game's settings (optional)
 * Join a team (unless random assignment is enabled)
 * Start a game (a player is required on each team)